 Below is a photo of the exterior.
 This travel trailer is unlike anything Airstream has ever designed.
 Missing is the shiny exterior aluminum, as this travel trailer has a molded fiberglass body.

 Looking at these dimensions, you will see it is a nice-sized travel trailer and should provide sufficient space for one person or a couple.

-The Gross Vehicle Weight Rating (GVWR) of the Nest is 4,000 lbs which allows the Nest to be towed with a medium to full-sized SUV or pickup.
+The Gross Vehicle Weight Rating (GVWR) of the Nest is 4,000 lbs.
+The average weight of an Airstream trailer is 2,500-10,000 pounds.
+This lighterweight treailer can be towed with a medium to full-sized SUV or pickup.
 For example, a Hyundai Santa Fe towing capacity of 5,000 lbs.

 The net carrying capacity is 600 lbs which should be quite sufficient for clothes, groceries, accessories, etc. The freshwater capacity is 24 gallons which is for 1-2, which again is sufficient for a single person or a couple.